migodlcrz/testrail-api-migration/API-Docs.md

     ```

 # **getSection**
-Gets the section details from testrail
+Gets the section details from TestRail
 * **METHOD**
     `POST`